tdwg/tcs2/docs/implementation-experience-report/README.md

 sharing" is probably because the ColDP Name Usage is essentially the Darwin Core Taxon.
-When the names in a data set are unique, it is possible to roundtrip between the two schemas of ColDP—i.e., the schema with Taxon and Name and the schema with Name usage—and between TCS and Darwin Core.
+When the names in a data set are unique, it is possible to roundtrip between the two schemas of ColDP—i.e., the schema with Taxon and Name and the schema with Name Usage—and between TCS and Darwin Core.

 TCS can play the same role for the Darwin Core Taxon that the Darwin Core IRI (`dwciri`) namespace has for the other Darwin Core entities.
 Moreover the TCS